-A hometoun A hometoun For Women in Spiration Skilled tude onducted in 2015 by the ccording to the 10th annual global study conducted in 2015 by the ManpowerGroup, skilled trade positions are the jobs employers have the greatest difficulty filling ahead of such professions as doctors, nurses, and teachers.
-Here in Canada, a study conducted in March 2016 by the Business Council of Canada via a poll of 90 leading Canadian employers showed that after leadership/management, skilled trades workers were the second highest "persistent shortage" (43 per cent trending to 48 per cent) followed by IT, then engineering and construction.
+According to the 10th annual global study conducted in 2015 by the Manpower Group, skilled trade positions are the jobs employers have the greatest difficulty filling ahead of such professions as doctors, nurses and teachers.
+Here in Canada a study conducted in March 2016 by the Business Council of Canada via a poll of 90 leading Canadian employers showed that after leadership/management, skilled trades workers were the second highest "persistent shortage" (43% trending to 48%) followed by IT, then engineering and construction.
 Many young women have yet to explore these rewarding careers as there continues to be a small percentage of women who work in the trades.
-According to a recent report, the proportion of women who make up the skilled trade workforce in Canada remains at approximately four to five per cent (source: WomenBuildingFutures.com).
+According to a recent report, the proportion of women who make up the skilled trade workforce in Canada remains at approximately 4 to 5 percent (source: WomenBuildingFutures.com).